Jesica Santillan

 Jesica Santillan (December 26, 1985 – February 22, 2003) was a Mexican national who died after an organ transplant operation in which she received the heart and lungs of a patient whose blood type did not match hers.
-Doctors at the Duke University Medical Center failed to check the compatibility before surgery began.
+The medical error occurred due to a misunderstanding about blood type compatibility between the surgeon at the Duke University Medical Center and the organ transplant agency Carolina Donor Services (CDS) and United Network for Organ Sharing (UNOS).
+The error was identified near the completion of the surgery.